Skip to content

 October-FebruaryActive contest promotion period

-March 1-15Collect entries from lodges
+February 15-March 1Collect entries from lodges

-March 15-31Conduct state judging
+March 1-15Conduct state judging

-April 1-14Prepare and submit state winners
+March 15-31Prepare and submit state winners

-April 15DEADLINE: State winners due to National
+April 1DEADLINE: State winners due to National

 JulyWinners announced at Grand Lodge Convention